 Individuals have a right to request access to their personal information and to request its amendment or correction.

-To access or amend personal information contact the Privacy Officer via the options below:
+To access or amend personal information held in other areas of ARPANSA, contact the Privacy Officer via the options below:

 - Mailing Address: